Little Magnetic Book: Magnetic wedge

 \subsection{Normal form}

 This is \enquote{classical} that Assumption \ref{comparison} leads to localization properties of the eigenfunctions near the edge $E$ and more precisely near the points of the edge where $E\ni\x\mapsto \nu(\alpha(\x))$ is minimal.
 Therefore, since $\nu$ is decreasing and thanks to Assumption \ref{generic-assumption}, we expect that the first eigenfunctions concentrate near the point $\x_{0}$ where the opening is maximal.
-This is possible to introduce, near each $\x\in E$, a local change of variables which transforms a neighborhood of $\x$ in $\Omega$ in a $\eps_{0}$-neighborhood of $(0,0,0)$ of $\mathcal{W}_{\alpha(\x)}$, denoted by $\mathcal{W}_{\alpha(\x),\eps_{0}}$.